cambiotraining/unix-shell/materials/01-basics/05-scripts.md

 That's a slightly strange way that `nano` has of asking if we want to save the file.
 We can press <kbd>Y</kbd> and then we're asked to confirm the file name.
 At this point we can press <kbd>Enter ↵</kbd> and this will exit _Nano_ and take us back to the console.
-We can check with `ls scripts/` that our new file is there.
+We can check with `ls` that our new file is there.

 Note that because we saved our file with `.sh` extension (the conventional extension used for shell scripts), _Nano_ does some colouring of our commands (this is called _syntax highlighting_) to make it easier to read the code.

 ![Screenshot of the command line text editor _Nano_ (left) and the GUI text editor _Gedit_ (right).](images/nano_gedit.png){fig.alt="Two screenshots of these programs side-by-side, displaying the code described in the text."}

 Alternatively, you can use the `gedit` text editor, which is a little more user-friendly.
-The command to open a script is: `gedit scripts/count_atoms.sh`.
+The command to open a script is: `gedit count_atoms.sh`.
 This opens the text editor in a separate window, which has the advantage that you can work on the script while having the terminal open.
 You can save the file using <kbd>Ctrl</kbd>+<kbd>S</kbd>.
 Remember to save your files regularly as you work on them.